Synternet/syntropy-nac/README.md

 in a YAML format.
 This configuration can be passed to `syntropynac configure-networks {infrastructure.yaml}` to create networks and connections.

+Note, however, that `export-networks` command will export `connections`(if any) as well as `endpoints`.
+The exported `endpoints` represent the endpoints without connections along with their services and tags.
+Those `endpoints` are ignored by the `configure-networks` command.

 Below you can find a sample configuration file for different types of networks:

 ```yaml